 AI-assisted security tools can classify alerts by severity and likely legitimacy, correlate events across sources to identify attack patterns, and trigger automated initial response actions: isolating an endpoint, blocking an IP, forcing a password reset.
 This is sometimes called SOAR (Security Orchestration, Automation, and Response).

-For IT teams that wear the security hat — common in companies under 500 people without a dedicated security team — AI can cut alert triage time by 50-70% in well-configured environments, freeing engineers for investigation rather than classification.
-The tradeoff is that the AI requires good baseline data and time to learn your environment.
+For IT teams that wear the security hat, common in companies under 500 people without a dedicated security team, AI can cut alert triage time by 50-70% in well-configured environments, freeing engineers for investigation rather than classification.
+The tradeoff: the AI requires good baseline data and time to learn your environment.

 4. IT Documentation and Runbook Generation